ngmaibulat/node-inliner/docs/do.md

-### Todo
+### Deps

--   remove depenency from node-fetch
+-   escape-goat: update to version 4.0.0
--   use native fetch
+-   mime: update to version 4.0.4
--   split tests to multiple files
+-   valid-data-url: update to version 5.0.0

 ### ESM